-First, deeriNature is an e-book, a leisurely introduction to the Deer Isle natural world, perhaps to be read at home, in off-season, on rainy days.
-This provides a context and we know now that we learn best by linking facts to concepts and context.

-Next, the mobile version is for use on the trails.
-Here we guide you through the habitats, identifying species and pointing out ecological concepts.
+First the VIRTUAL GUIDED NATURE WALKS serve as leisurely introductions to the Deer Isle natural world, perhaps to be read at home, in off-season, on rainy days.
+They provide a context and we know now that we learn best by linking facts to concepts and context.
+Download to your mobile device for use on the trails.
+We guide you through the habitats, identifying species and pointing out ecological concepts.
 Humans are great at assigning categories, perceiving and making patterns.
 We perceive the parts and the whole simultaneously.
 This is how our brain works - and repetition is key to retaining our insights.

-Third is the deeriNature Species Almanac.
-In the recent digital decades there has been a revolution in field guides.
+Now for the Species Almanac.
+In the recent digital decades there has been a revolution in apps and field guides.
 There is a specialized vocabulary for plant (and bird) anatomy that one might eventually want to master, but the beginner is likely to forsake laboriously keying out species and ask instead: What does it look like?
 How big?
 What color, what is its context, and give me some little detail that tells me just which of several possibilities I should choose.
-For this we have the almanac to help in sorting out what is likely on Deer Isle in a given place, at a given time, so we can usefully approach the vast resources of the Internet.